sikanhe/stripe-elixir/README.md

     {:ok, %{"id" => "cus_asdfghjkl"} =
        Stripe.Customer.create(email: "example@gmail.com")

-Note that either KeywordLists or Maps with either String or Atom keys aracceptable for arguments and options.
+Note that either KeywordLists or Maps with either String or Atom keys are acceptable for arguments and options.
 So all of the following would also work:

     Stripe.Customer.create(%{email: "example@gmail.com"})
     Stripe.Customer.create(%{"email" => "example@gmail.com"})